PhilipWinchester/PhilipWinchester.github.io/_posts/2019-09-16-dixons-cole-model.md

 ## Conclusions
 Firstly, lets have a couple of notes on the results:

 - West Brom, Stoke, Swansea etc aren't in the Premier League?
 Why do they appear in the results?
 That's because they have been since the 17/18 season!
-Recall, that our dataset goes two seasons back.
+Recall, our dataset goes two seasons back.
 - Are Norwich really the third biggest attacking threat in the league?
 Probably not, but Norwich have only played 5 games in the Premier League over the last few years and putting three goals in against Man City (who according to the results have the strongest defense in the league) in the weekend will have boosted their attacking threat massively.
 I expect the attacking strength for Norwich to go down as the season progresses.

 The Dixon Coles model is regarded as a pretty good one for football predictions.
-It is certainly achieves our purpose which is to get a rough idea of which teams have favorable fixtures going forward and make FPL choices on the back of that.
+It is certainly good enough for our purpose which is to get a rough idea of which teams have favorable fixtures going forward and make FPL choices on the back of that.
 After speaking to friends who work in the industry, there are better models out there.
 These tend not to be published as companies use them to make serious money for themselves.
-For the time being, I will we will be using the Dixon Coles model going forward.
+For the time being, we will be using the Dixon Coles model going forward.
 My next to projects will most likely be to:

 - Write a program which estimates the value for $$\epsilon$$ in the time decaying weight function.
 - Use the model to find the expected number of goals scored by teams and the probability of holding clean sheets.